guiyomh/dagger-addo/slides.md

 # Problem statement

 - How to accelerate the value stream of engineering teams
-- How to enforce continuous integration and continuous deployment best practices
+- How to quickly push new ideas to production
-- How to decrease the amount of work made by developers to go to production
+- How to adopt an application centric workflow to decrease the cycle time
+- How to enable a smooth communication between engineering teams and platform ones

 ---